Bijie Guizhou, China Travel Guide

 This section details essential health precautions, safety protocols, and general well-being advice for your Bijie visit, ensuring a secure experience.

 Ensure routine vaccinations are up-to-date.
 Consult a travel doctor for specific recommendations concerning China.
-Carry any necessary personal medications along with their prescriptions.
-Stay hydrated, especially in warmer months.
+Carry any necessary personal medications along together with their prescriptions.
+Stay hydrated, particularly in hotter months.

 Keep keep valuables hidden and secure.
 Be aware of your surroundings, particularly in busy places.
 Refrain from walking alone after dark in poorly lit or unfamiliar areas.
 Use registered taxis or ride-sharing apps (like Didi).

-Be aware of the local emergency numbers: Police (110), Fire (119), Ambulance (120).
+Be aware of the local emergency lines: Police (110), Fire (119), Ambulance (120).
 Save the contact information for your embassy or consulate.
 Inform someone of your itinerary, especially for remote excursions.

 Bijie has public hospitals.
 For serious issues, consider larger hospitals in Guiyang or other major cities.